 The Turkish embassy in Australia said the Pacific would be taken into account if COP31 were held in its resort city of Antalya.

-“We will ensure that no one is left behind, particularly the regions that are most adversely affected by climate change including the Pacific,” the embassy said in a statement to AAP.
+“We will ensure that no one is left behind, particularly the regions that are most adversely affected by climate change, including the Pacific,” the embassy said in a statement to AAP.

-“The Mediterranean on the other hand, is a recognised climate hotspot warming 20 per cent faster than the global average, and facing growing threats from extreme heat, water scarcity and biodiversity loss.”
+“The Mediterranean, on the other hand, is a recognised climate hotspot warming 20 per cent faster than the global average, and facing growing threats from extreme heat, water scarcity and biodiversity loss.”

-The embassy also argued Turkiye was well-positioned to bridge the gap on climate policy between developed and developing nations.
+The embassy also argued that Turkiye was well-positioned to bridge the gap on climate policy between developed and developing nations.

 He added that “Jane Lomax-Smith gave her absolute all”.